alifnaiech/angular-folder-skeleton/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.

+## Project Structure
+Media
+The media directory is used to store supporting files for the application.
+Things like requirement documentation, text outlines, etc. This is the junk drawer for the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.